Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

 The new therapy is a variation of CAR-T, a cutting-edge immunotherapy currently used to treat leukemia, asthma, and some autoimmune diseases.
-Traditional CAR-T requires taking T cells from a patient’s body, growing and genetically modifying them in a laboratory, and then infusing them back into the body.
-The process is both expensive and lengthy, with costs in China exceeding 1 million yuan (about $139,000).
+Traditional CAR-T requires taking T cells from a patient’s body, growing and genetically modifying them in the lab, and then infusing them back into the body.
+The process is both expensive and lengthy, with costs that can exceed 1 million yuan (about $139,000) for a single treatment in China.

 In a new study published in The Lancet, a team of experts at the Union Hospital of Tongji Medical University (Wuhan) used a genetically modified virus to inject directly into the patient's body.
 This virus will find T cells and program them to attack cancer cells without the need for intervention outside the body.

-The research team affirmed: “This is a ready-to-use product, no longer a drug that is individually formulated for each individual.”
+The research team asserted: “This is a ready-to-use product, no longer a drug formulated for each individual.”

-Previously, in June, Capstan Therapeutics (USA) also announced the successful testing of a gene delivery system to create CAR-T in vivo on mice, with positive tumor control results.
+Previously, in June, the US company Capstan Therapeutics also announced the successful testing of a gene delivery system to create CAR-T in vivo on mice, with positive results in controlling tumors.
 However, China is the first country to apply this technique on humans.

-Scientists consider this a breakthrough, opening up great prospects in popularizing immunotherapy to more patients, not only in the treatment of cancer but also chronic diseases such as asthma and autoimmune diseases.
+Scientists consider this a breakthrough, opening up great prospects in popularizing immunotherapy to more patients, not only in treating cancer but also chronic diseases such as asthma and autoimmune diseases.

 baotintuc.vn